An effective SRTW program shows employees you care and reduces the impact of an injury.

 • Identify other modified-duty opportunities on a limited or full-time basis, if modification of the employee’s original job is not possible.

-• In developing job modifications, you should also: Take a positive approach and focusing on what employees can do, rather than tasks they can’t perform.
+• Take a positive approach and focus on what employees can do, rather than tasks they can’t perform.

 • Temporarily reassign tasks to free up other employees.